nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/architecture.rst

 With this as the base, add standard handlers of Nablarch or custom handlers created in the project according to the project requirements.

-The minimum handler configuration of the resident batch is the same as the on-demand startup batch excluding the point that the below handlers are added to the main thread.
+The minimum handler configuration of the resident batch is the same as the on-demand batch excluding the point that the below handlers are added to the main thread.

 * :ref:`thread_context_handler` ( required for :ref:`process_stop_handler` )
 * :ref:`thread_context_clear_handler`